proservlab/lacework-deploy/terraform/scenarios/aws-lacework-composite-ciem/README.md

 ## Description

-This scenario covers the compromised outlined in the blog post [Breaches happen: How cloud security platforms like Lacework save the day](https://www.lacework.com/blog/breaches-happen-how-cloud-security-platforms-like-lacework-save-the-day).
+This scenario covers the compromised outlined in the blog post [Breaches happen: How cloud security platforms like Lacework save the day](https://www.lacework.com/blog/breaches-happen-how-cloud-security-platforms-like-lacework-save-the-day) and in this [Product Demo Video](https://vimeo.com/manage/videos/923893706/6d0c7ac128).

 At a high-level:

 * A vulnerable application (log4j vulnerability) is accidentally exposed to the internet.
 * Attackers leverage this exposed instance as a foot hold to establish a reverse shell.